luigiesn/docker-usvn/README.md

 In the directory to be made persistent, the setting of which subdirectory to operate is described.
 Currently, it does not have a conversion function, so it cannot be operated in another subdirectory as it is.
 To make it a different subdirectory, you need to change the setting information in the config directory in the persistent directory.

-## TODO
-+ LDAP connection is not successful, so investigation is required